chumnend/pook/README.md

 2) Create a postgresql database locally or online.
 The database will be connected through using a connection string.
 It should have the form of
 `postgresql://<username>:<password>@<address>/<dbname>`

-3) Run `cp env.example .env` and then open the `.env` and fill out the following fields,
+3) Run `cp .env.example .env` and then open the `.env` and fill out the following fields,
 ```
 PORT= # the port the app will run on
 SECRET_KEY= # string used for hashing